 We've got one question for you, Sweater Wearers: Are You Afraid of the Dark?
 This Montreal-produced kids' horror series aired on YTV in Canada, on Nickelodeon in the US, and on networks around the world—including in Norway, where our special guest, poet Tasnuva Hayden, eagerly watched every Saturday night circa 1992.
 We light the proverbial campfire and toss some metaphorical magic powder on the flames before discussing some stand-out episodes.
 There's one about dead Aunt Dora, an elegant equestrian from the 1950s who possesses her 16-year-old niece and makes her speak with a mid-Atlantic accent; another about a clown named Zeebo with a dangerous cigar addiction who teaches a kid named Josh a thing or two about stealing other people's red foam noses.
 We admire the show for its adventurous teens sneaking off into the woods, lament the disturbing creeps lurking around every corner, and wonder what scares kids these days.
 It's "The Tale of the Twenty-Sixth Episode of Sweater Weather"—submitted for your approval!

-Find out more about Tasnuva Hayden's new book, An Orchid Astronomy.
+Find out more about Tasnuva Hayden's poetry collection, An Orchid Astronomy (2022).

 Find the show on all major video, audio & social media platforms.

 Join the audience for our next live recording of Sweater Weather at the Memorial Park Library in Calgary on Treaty 7 territory.
 Tickets are free.